This post may contain affiliate links. Read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Why this Boursin Mashed Potatoes Recipe Works
+Why You’ll Love these Boursin Mashed Potatoes

 • Yukon gold potatoes: washed, peeled, and quartered.
 You could also use a blend of baby potatoes or russet potatoes.